neondatabase/website/content/docs/guides/vercel-app.md

 ## Initialize a Git repository and push the application code to GitHub

-In the previous steps, you downloaded the application code and and performed sme initial configuration to get it up and running.
-In this step, you will initialize a Git repository locally so that you can push your code to a GitHub repository.
+In the previous steps, you downloaded the application code and got the application running.
+In this step, you will initialize a Git repository so that you can push your code to a GitHub repository.

 To do so, run `git init` from the source code folder: